wube/kov/readme.md

  - The need to re-parse and recompile all the files we touch from scratch as we work.
  - No tight integration (fast and reliable) of the compiled code structure and the editor features.
  - Missing some basic syntactic sugar (mentioned below).
- - No option to be able to edit the code without the need to think about files or cpp/hpp bros.
+ - No option to be able to edit the code without the need to think about files or cpp/hpp coupling.
  - Limited support of multiplatform compilers (this leads to the never ending clashes between different compiler quirks when doing multiplatform development)
  - const corectness implied code duplication